ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 const googleSheet = 'https://script.google.com/macros/s/....';
 ```

-Now we need to have `app.js` request that our webapp send our site the JSON data.
+Now we need to have `app.js` request that our Apps Script web app send our site the JSON data.
 We will do this by creating our first function, `getData()`.
 1. Create an object called apiData where we will store the incoming data.

 ```app.js